 At Moffitt Law, LLC we believe that every family law matter is unique and we truly care about the people we serve.
-Our mission is to be your trusted proponent by taking on all of the heavy liftings in handling the aspects of your case so that you can deal with and take care of the personal pain that you are experiencing.
-Our Carrollton Family Law attorneys handle an array of family law issues, including, but not limited to high-asset divorce, a division of marital property, parental rights, and domestic violence.
+Our mission is to be your trusted proponent by taking on all of the heavy lifting in handling the aspects of your case.
+In short, we want you to deal with and take care of the personal pain that you are experiencing.
+Our Carrollton Family Law attorneys handle an array of family law issues.
+This includes high-asset divorce, a division of marital property, parental rights, and domestic violence, among other items.

 Family Law Practice Areas

 Divorce Laws in Georgia

-Getting divorced is never easy, but it doesn’t need to be about winners, losers, and large legal bills.
-With the assistance of our experienced Carrollton Family Law attorneys, you can work out the terms of your divorce and help you make the best decisions for yourself and your family.
+Getting divorced is not easy.
+It doesn’t need to be about winners, losers, and large legal bills.
+With the assistance of our experienced Carrollton Family Law attorneys, you can work out the terms of your divorce.
+Meanwhile, we will help you make the best decisions for yourself and your family.
 Our firm handles both uncontested and contested divorce situations.

-An uncontested divorce is also called a ‘no-fault’ divorce and occurs when a couple is able to agree on the majority of divorce terms which are settled through mediation and do not typically go to trial to be granted a final divorce decree.
+A no-contest divorce is also a ‘no-fault’ divorce.
+It occurs when a couple agrees on the majority of divorce terms through mediation.
+Typically, these do not go to trial to be granted a final divorce decree.
 This option is often quicker than contested divorces and is more financially affordable.

 However, if you and your spouse disagree and are arguing over some matter such as child custody, alimony, the division of property, or any combination of these items, and cannot resolve your differences through mediation, then a contested divorce will be necessary.
 It is very risky to attempt to handle a contested divorce situation without the help of a skilled Carrollton Family Law Attorney.

 Grounds for Divorce in Georgia